jackdeterman/cse15l-lab-reports/Labreport4/labreport4.md

 <br>

-For this step, I typed `ssh jodeterman@ieng6-201.ucsd.edu` into my terminal.
-This isn't really using any shortcuts, because I had <br>
-started a new terminal to complete this lab report.
+For this step, I typed `ssh jodeterman@ieng6-201.ucsd.edu` into my terminal, followed by `Enter`.
+This isn't using any shortcuts, <br> because I had started a new terminal to complete this lab report.
 I did not have this connection in my command history.

 ### Step 5.
 Cloning my fork of the repository: